nlcpy.arange

 - nlcpy.arange(start, stop=None, step=1, dtype=None)[source]

-.
+- Returns evenly spaced values within a given interval. - Values are generated within the half-open interval - [start, stop)(in other words, the interval including start but excluding stop).
+If stop is None, values are ganerated within- [0, start).
 For integer arguments the function is equivalent to the Python built-in range function, but returns an ndarray rather than a list.
 When using a non-integer step, such as 0.1, the results will often not be consistent.
-It is better to uselinspace()
+It is better to use- linspace()for these cases.- Parameters

 - startnumber